What Grade Is A 20/25

 Q: How can I improve my score next time?

 A: Review the areas where you lost points.
-Identify your weaknesses and focus on improving those specific areas.
+Consider this: identify your weaknesses and focus on improving those specific areas.
 Seek help from teachers, tutors, or classmates.

 Q: What if the grading system isn't percentage-based?